Japan sees 1.9 million visitors in May, down from cherry blossom rush

 Mid-June sales figures at major department stores indicated strong demand from Chinese visitors, particularly in the western tourist destinations of Osaka and Kyoto, according to Jefferies analyst Mitsuko Miyasako.

-Occupancy for Air Canada's flights to Japan was 95per cent in May, even higher than in pre-COVID times, said Kiyo Weiss, senior director of sales for the Asia-Pacific region.
+Occupancy for Air Canada's flights to Japan was 95 per cent in May, even higher than in pre-COVID times, said Ms Kiyo Weiss, senior director of sales for the Asia-Pacific region.

 Read more of the latest in